 Students will be registered for their preferred section of UGS 104 by the FIG office in January after the mentor selection process is complete.

-Available training classes will be held
+Available training days and times will be updated soon.

 The Mentor Development Course gives future mentors the knowledge and skills necessary for helping incoming freshmen become successful college students.
 Students learn theories behind group development and group dynamics, as well as communication and facilitation skills.
 This course is offered on the pass/fail basis.

-All mentors *must attend a Spring Update Meeting*—date TBA.
+All mentors must attend a Spring Update Meeting —date TBA.

 Mentors must attend the August Update Meeting and the Campus Resource Marketplace Event during the first week of classes.